tinymce/tinymce-docs/plugins/imagetools.md

 keywords: imagetools rotate rotateleft rotateright flip flipv fliph editimage imageoptions
 ---

-The Image Tools (`imagetools`) plugin adds a contextual image editing toolbar to images inserted into the editable area.
-This works on modern browsers that let you edit images inline.
+`imagetools` adds a contextual image editing toolbar to the images in the editor.
+If toolbar is not appearing on image click, you might need to enable `imagetools_cors_hosts` or `imagetools_proxy`.

-Note that this feature requires at least Internet Explorer 10 as it uses the `HTML5 File API`.
-Also, if the `imagetools` inline toolbar isn't appearing you may need to enable `imagetools_cors_hosts` or `imagetools_proxy`.
+*Warning:* This feature requires at least Internet Explorer 10, as it uses `HTML5 File API`.

 **Type:** `String`